The Jew of Linz: Selected reviews

+"The lack of any logical framework makes the work in this book insupportable.
+Moreover, it is erroneous to think that tenuous fragments of information taken as a sum total lead to a weighty hypothesis." writes Sophie Hampshire in Leonardo, "Cornish needs to exercise rigorous deductive analysis and to curb his imagination."

-Ray Monk, one of Wittgenstein's biographers, concentrates on the inconsistencies in Cornish's theory that Wittgenstein was the head of the Cambridge spy ring, asking why Cornish has apparently not bothered to verify any of his theories by checking the KGB archives.
-Ultimately, Monk says "As I read The Jew of Linz, I found myself wondering how on earth Cornish had confected so strange a piece of work.
+Paul Monk says: "As I read The Jew of Linz, I found myself wondering how on earth Cornish had confected so strange a piece of work.
 I found it by turns puzzling, funny, challenging and outrageously nutty...
 Cornish calls his book 'pioneer detective work', but I think it is really pioneer detective fiction."

 Daniel Johnson viewed The Jew of Linz as a "revisionist tract masquerading as psycho-history".
 He wrote, "Cornish correctly identifies 'the twist of the investigation' as the thesis that 'Nazi metaphysics, as discernible in Hitler's writings... is nothing but Wittgenstein's theory of the mind modified so as to exclude the race of its inventor'.
 So the Jew of Linz was indirectly responsible, at least in part, for the Holocaust.
 Cornish tries to deflect the implications of his argument thus: 'Whatever 'the Jews' may have done, nothing humanly justifies what was done to them.'
 But he then offers 'a thought that might occur to a Hasidic Jew, and that is more fittingly a matter for Jewish, as opposed to gentile, reflection: the very engine that drove Hitler's acquisition of the magical powers that made his ascent and the Holocaust possible was the Wittgenstein Covenant violation'.
 At this point, the nonsensical shades into the downright sinister.

 Sean French wrote in the New Statesman: "There is something heroic about this argument and it would be a good subject for a novel about the dangers of creating theories out of nothing.
 Vladimir Nabokov should have written it.
 It is not just that there are weak links in the theory.
-There are no links in the theory.
-No evidence that Hitler, in his final unhappy year, even knew a boy two years above him.
-If they did know each other, there is no evidence that he was the boy Hitler distrusted, no evidence that Hitler's remarks on snitching related to specific incidents at the Linz Realschule, no evidence that Wittgenstein informed on his fellow pupils."
-In the same journal, Roz Kaveney calls it "a stupid and dishonest book", and says "[Cornish's] intention is to claim Wittgenstein for his own brand of contemplative mysticism, which he defines as the great insight that IndoEuropeans (or, as he unregenerately terms them, Aryans) brought to Hinduism and Buddhism."
+There are no links in the theory."
+In the same magazine Roz Kaveney calls it a "dishonest book."